A Global Fish War is Coming, Warns US Coast Guard

 And the prices of what is still being fished is obscene. $30/lb for wild caught CoHo Salmon.

 And farmed fish - they feed farmed salmon with wild caught fish.
-There is no such thin
+There is no such thing as sustainable fish farming in reality - just in the industry's PR.

+And with government subsidies around the industrialized World for fisherman to haul more in, it's just accelerating the problem.

+Also, show us where in the past there was over 7.2 BILLION people on Earth?
+And you're gonna point and say this happened before?

 Tragedy of the Commons (Score:5, Informative)